AdvancedCSS2023/assignment-3--scrollytelling-group_4/README.md

 ## Where to seek help

-### Reporting bugs, suggesting enchancements and other issues
+### Reporting bugs, suggesting enhancements and other issues

-To report issues and bugs in the project, or suggest enchancements:
+To report issues and bugs in the project, or suggest enhancements:

-1. Go to the Issues section in the Repository on Github
+1. Go to the Issues section in the Repository on Github.
-2. Press new Issue
+2. Click on “New Issue”.
-3. Write a detailed explantation of the issue
+3. Write a detailed explanation of the issue.
-4. Submit the Issue
+4. Click “Submit” to create the Issue.

 ### Help contributing to the project